TheAlgorithms/Go/STYLE.md

 For exported symbols, use the package name to your advantage to write concise symbol names.
 For example, if you have a package `png`, instead of defining a `png.PNGFile`, define a `png.File`.
-It is much clearer and avoids repitition.
+It is much clearer and avoids repetition.

 ### Function Naming